spacetelescope/jwql/README.md

 source activate base
 ```

 Lastly, create the `jwql` environment with either Python 3.5 or 3.6, via the `environment_python_3_5.yml` or `environment_python_3_6.yml` file, respectively.
-We recommending installing with the 3.6 version:
+We recommend installing with the 3.6 version:

 ```
 conda env create -f environment_python_3_6.yml